 Overview

 Although the world is more connected than ever before, not everyone currently benefits.
 This course focuses on both expanding mobile broadband coverage (especially in rural areas) and on accelerating mobile internet adoption, which is the biggest challenge we face in addressing the digital divide.
 Packed with the latest GSMA insights into the barriers to digital inclusion, the course also details concrete policy actions that can be used to address them.
-This training has been developed by the GSMA Connected Society programme, which is funded by UK Aid and the Swedish International Development Cooperation Agency (Sida)

 Course Objectives